Research Ideascreated: ; modified:

 Same works for me.
 If someone is more distressed than me (even if I’m really distressed!), my distress evaporates instantly and I’m fully concentrated on helping the other person.

 I believe this is a more general observation: if somebody in your immediate vicinity really needs you, you will not be depressed.
-This explains why Africa doesn’t seem to have many depressed people, why men love war, and a bunch of other stuff.
+This explains why men love war, and a bunch of other stuff.

 What do we know about happiness today?

 Not much.
-The academic literature seems to be entirely based on surveys which ask people how happy they are.
+The academic literature seems to be mostly based on surveys which ask people how happy they are.
 This seems like an exceptionally bad way to study happiness.

 Many people lack intuitive grasp of numbers.
 How can we help them?